Pumps Articles

 Lobe pumps offer a variety of lobe options, including single, two-bladed, three-lobed and multi-lobed.
 Rotary lobe pumps are non-contact and have large pump compartments to avoid damaging products such as cherries or olives.
 They are also used to process slurries, pastes and a wide variety of other liquids.
 Lobe pumps offer self-priming performance if they get wet.
 A gentle pumping action minimizes product spoilage.
 They also offer reversible flows and can stay dry for a long time.
 Flow is relatively independent of changes in process pressure, so output is continuous and uninterrupted.

-Rotary lobe pumps, another lobe pump, are used in various sectors from industrial designs to sanitary designs.
+Rotary pumps, another lobe pump, are used in various sectors from industrial designs to sanitary designs.
 Healthy designs are further dispersed depending on the service and specific sanitary requirements.
 These requirements include 3-A, EHEDG, and USDA.
 The manufacturer can tell you which certifications, if any, are met with their rotary lobe pumps.

-How Lobe Pumps Work
+How Lob Pumps Work

 Fluid passing through the lobe pump.
 Lobe pumps are similar to external gear pumps that are actuated in that this fluid flows around the casing.
 However, unlike external gear pumps, the lobes do not make contact.
 Lobe contact is blocked by external timing gears in the gearbox.
 Pump shaft support bearings are contained within the transmission and bearings are outside of the pumped fluid, limited by pressure, bearing position and shaft deflection.